Comprehensive Care for Parkinson's Disease and Movement Disorders

-To provide innovative, multidisciplinary care for patients and families affected by Parkinson's disease and other movement disorders.
-To promote health, education, and support for patients, caregivers, family members, healthcare providers, and the community.
-To conduct pre-clinical and clinical research in order to extend the knowledge and treatment of movement disorders.
+Our mission is to provide innovative, multidisciplinary care for patients and families affected by Parkinson's disease and other movement disorders.
+We aim to promote health, education and support for patients, caregivers, family members, healthcare providers, and the community, and to conduct pre-clinical and clinical research in order to extend the knowledge and treatment of movement disorders.

 Meet Our Team